apollo

 How does the drug interact with 6Ipzocin 30 mg Injection 1 ml:

-Taking Phenobarbital with 6Ipzocin 30 mg Injection 1 ml can increase the risk of serious side effects.
+Taking 6Ipzocin 30 mg Injection 1 ml with Citalopram can increase the risk of serotonin syndrome(a condition in which a chemical called serotonin increase in your body).

 How to manage the interaction: